IBM/max-model-prediction-os/index.md

 1. You can customize the behavior of most model-serving microservices by setting environment variables.
 For example, you can enable [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) support by setting the `CORS_ENABLE` variable in the deployment configuration to `true`:

    ```
-   $ oc set env deploymentconfig max-image-caption-generator CORS_ENABLE=true
+   oc set env deploymentconfig max-image-caption-generator CORS_ENABLE=true
-     deploymentconfig.apps.openshift.io/max-image-caption-generator updated
    ```

-   Refer to the model documentation for model-specific environment settings.
+   With CORS enabled applications running in a web browser can now take utilize the microservice.

-1. Run `oc status` to query the deployment status.
+1. Query the deployment status.

    ```
-   $ oc status
+   oc status
    ```

    After deployment completed one microservice instance is running.
-Note though that it is only visible internally (at port 5000) to the cluster and cannot yet be accessed by applications running elsewhere:
+Note though that it is only visible internally (at port 5000) to the cluster and cannot yet be accessed by applications running elsewhere as indicated in the response:

    ```
    In project sn-labs-... on server https://...